Deltik/SignEdit/README.md

 ~~In `>= 1.8, < 1.10`, this plugin emitted `SignChangeEvent`s with blank lines.
 This is incompatible with plugins that validate the contents of sign changes (e.g. censorship or "bad word" plugins).~~  In `>= 1.10`, the new sign contents are sent with the `SignChangeEvent`, which allows other plugins to validate the text of the sign change.

-Some permissions plugins that check if a player can break or place a block do not also check if the player can edit signs.
+Some permission plugins that check if a player can break or place a block do not also check if the player can edit signs.
 It is typically undesirable for a player to be able to edit a sign that they cannot place or break.
 To improve compatibility with these plugins, SignEdit for Bukkit `>= 1.12.2` offers [a configuration option](#compatibilityedit-validation-standardextranone) to send a [`BlockBreakEvent`](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockBreakEvent.html) and a [`BlockPlaceEvent`](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockPlaceEvent.html) before the `SignChangeEvent` as if the player broke, replaced, and rewrote the targeted sign.
 The extra events will not reflect the actual condition of the sign block; it will not be broken and replaced―only changed.

 ### Minecraft 1.16.1 Sign Editor GUI